HJReachability/safety_rl/README.md

 3. The Soft Actor Critic algorithm is a modified version from the implementation in [Spinning Up](https://github.com/openai/spinningup) (Ray does not have a working implementation currently).
 Similarly hashtags indicate changes.
 4. The inverted pendulum and lunar lander environments are subclasses of environments implemented in [Open AI's Gym](https://github.com/openai/gym).
 The major changes from the parent classes are documented in the files.
 5. The Q-learning algorithm is loosely based on [Denny Britz's implementation](https://github.com/dennybritz/reinforcement-learning/blob/master/TD/Q-Learning%20Solution.ipynb).
+6. The numerical safety value function used as ground truth in the cart-pole experiment is computed in MATLAB using the [Level Set Toolbox](https://www.cs.ubc.ca/~mitchell/ToolboxLS/), by Prof. Ian Mitchell at the University of British Columbia.

 ## Installation: